-Nationwide, median NTSD per capita declined by 4.0% to \$1,012 compared to \$1,054 the prior year, which was the third decline in a row.
-In the 2015 report, Virginia remained ranked as having the 19^{th} highest debt per capita with a level of \$1,356.
-Opposite of the median trend, Virginia's debt per capita increased 4.1% from \$1,302 the prior year.
+Moody's reported 36 states experienced a decline in NTSD per capita.
+Nationwide, median NTSD per capita increased by 1.3% to \$1,025 compared to \$1,012 the prior year, which followed three previous declines.
+In the 2016 report, Virginia was ranked as having the 20th highest debt per capita compared to 19th highest the prior year.
+Although Virginia declined away from the highest debt per capita, Moody's reported 4.6% growth in Virginia's NTSD per capita which increased to \$1,418 compared to \$1,356 the prior year.

-Nationally, NTSD as a percentage of personal income decreased to 2.5% compared to 2.6% the prior year, which was the second decline in a row and attributable to a 4.5% growth in personal income.
-Oppositely, Virginia experienced an increase in its NTSD as a percentage of personal income.
-In the 2015 report, Virginia's ranking rose to the 21st highest NTSD as a percentage of personal income compared to a ranking of 24th in the prior year.
-In its 2015 report, Virginia was calculated by Moody's to have had a NTSD as a percentage of personal income of 2.8% compared to 2.7% in the prior year.
+Moody's reported 38 states experienced a decline in NTSD as a percent of personal income.
+Nationwide, median NTSD as a percentage of personal income remained steady at 2.5% as personal income grew by 4.2%.
+Virginia experienced an increase in its NTSD as a percentage of personal income.
+In the 2016 report, Virginia's ranking rose to the 20th highest NTSD as a percentage of personal income compared to a ranking of 21st the prior year and 24th two years ago.
+In its 2016 report, Virginia was calculated by Moody's to have had a NTSD as a percentage of personal income of 2.9% compared to 2.8% in the prior year and 2.7% two years ago.